 The hunts will start around daylight and end by well when you decide to call it, but generally late afternoon for full days.
 You will need to arrange your own lodging.
 We do make lodging recommendations, but it is completely up to you.
 If hunting Utah, we will make joint lodging reservations for you and your guide.

-Your dog(s) are welcome, just let us know in advance so we can accomodate the transport and if you wish them to replace or compliment our pups.
+Your dog(s) are welcome, just let us know in advance so we can accommodate the transport and if you wish them to replace or compliment our pups.
 We can't guarantee the work of your dog.
 We do ask that you refrain from bringing yours along if it has any aggression issues or trouble working with others.
 Also be aware that we take no responsibility for your pup.
-If your dog has not been exposed to the desert, it is probably not in your best interest.
+If your dog has not been exposed to the desert, it is probably not in your best interest to bring them along.
 There are lots of cacti, briars, rattlesnakes, and skunks to contend with.
 If your pup isn't snake broke or snake savvy, I wouldn't bring them along.
 Also keep in mind the extra water you will need to carry.
-I carry two water bladders to accommodate me and two dogs.
+I carry two water bladders to accommodate myself and two dogs.

-In order for you to have a good experience, we recommend you prepare in advance.
-You should be capable of walking at least a 3-4 miles miles in varied terrain.
-If you have a disability that limits your mobility, we can accomodate, but need to know in advance to better select the hunt areas to use.
+In order for you to have a good experience, we recommend you prepare in advance. capable of walking at least 5-6 miles in varied terrain.
+If you have a disability that limits your mobility, we can accommodate, but need to know in advance to better select the hunt areas to use.
 See the "Are you Ready" tab below for minimum conditioning recommendations